Jurickson Profar Player Props: Rockies vs. Cardinals

-The Colorado Rockies, including Jurickson Profar (hitting .279 in his past 10 games, with two doubles, a home run, four walks and four RBI), battle starter Adam Wainwright and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+The Colorado Rockies, including Jurickson Profar (.310 slugging percentage in past 10 games, including zero homers), take on starting pitcher Steven Matz and the St. Louis Cardinals at Busch Stadium, Saturday at 7:15 PM ET.

-In his previous game, he went 1-for-5 with a double against the Padres.
+In his last game he had a one-hit showing (1-for-4) against the Cardinals.

 Jurickson Profar Game Info & Props vs. the Cardinals